-The nominations of chairs for the Clinical Departments of the School of Medicine are made on the advice of an appropriately constituted search committee appointed by the Dean of the School of Medicine.
-2
+The nominations of chairs for the Clinical Departments of the School of Medicine are made on the advice of

 With the exception of the School of Medicine, where such appointments are made for indefinite terms, department chairs are appointed for limited, renewable terms of three, four, or five years.
 This does not imply a standard practice or policy of rotating chairs.
 Regardless of the type of terms of appointment, department chairs are subject to continual evaluation and systematic appraisal by the dean and, at the initiative of the dean, by competent, outside professional consultants.